-I should point out that just because Saint Laurent shirt is 25 times more expensive doesn’t mean they’ve built a better business than Hanes.
+It’s worth pointing out that just because the Saint Laurent shirt is 25 times more expensive doesn’t mean they’ve built a better business than Hanes.
 They’ve just deliberately positioned themselves to attract a different type of customer—one who prioritizes luxury and status over convenience.
 Actually, Hanes is the bigger company.

-The point is both companies succeed because they know who their products are for and what problems they solve for their customers.
-And if you want your products to succeed, you need to make sure you do the same.
+The point is that both companies succeed because they know who their products are for and what problems they solve for their customers.
+If you want your products to succeed, you need to make sure you do the same.

-In this post, we’ll show you exactly how to create a positioning statement for your products and services so you can stand out in the marketplace and get the sales you deserve.
-Even more, we’ll give you a glimpse at how positioning your product correctly can help you attract your dream customers to your business in droves.
+We’ll show you exactly how to create a positioning statement for your products and services so you can stand out in the online marketplace where options are plentiful and banner blindness is a constant obstacle to sales.
+Even more, we’ll give you a glimpse at how positioning your ecommerce product correctly can help you attract dream customers to your business.

-It’s a secret weapon that most people don’t put a lot of thought into.
-While these might seem like tiny, throwaway phrases, the truth is they come to define who you serve and what problems only YOU can solve.
+Your brand positioning statement is a secret weapon that most people don’t put a lot of thought into.
+While they might seem like tiny, throwaway phrases, the truth is they come to define who you serve and what problems only you can solve.

 For example, take a look at an early way that Domino’s Pizza positioned its business: “Delivered in 30 minutes or it’s free.”

-As a business, it forces them to make choices that prioritize delivery speed over everything else.
-So Domino’s might not care as much about using fresh ingredients or how their stores look.
-They’ll put more emphasis on prepackaged ingredients and stores designed for speedy deliveries (not aesthetics).
-And this is exactly what you saw with Domino’s for years (before their rebrand).
+This single phrase did more than just communicate to consumers that if they wanted a pizza fast, they should choose Domino’s.
+As a business, this value proposition forced them to make choices that prioritize delivery speed over everything else.
+So Domino’s might not have cared as much about using fresh ingredients or how their stores looked, putting more emphasis on prepackaged ingredients and efficiency.

 On the other hand, DiGiorno Pizza relies on a completely different value proposition.
 They put “It’s not delivery.
 It’s DiGiorno” everywhere in their marketing.

-This tells consumers that if they want a frozen pizza that tastes as good as delivery, choose DiGiorno.
-Notice DiGiorno was appealing to a totally different segment of the pizza market.
-Instead of focusing on the speed of delivery, they’re focused on the quality and taste.
+This tells consumers that if they want a frozen pizza that tastes as good as (or better than) delivery, choose DiGiorno.
+Notice DiGiorno is appealing to a different segment of the pizza market.
+Instead of focusing on the speed of delivery, they’re highlighting the quality and taste.

-Ultimately, Domino’s and DiGiorno have the same product (pizza), but who buys each one and how each business presents their solution couldn’t be more different.
+Ultimately, Domino’s and DiGiorno have the same product, but who buys each one and how each business presents their solution couldn’t be more different.